 About the museum

 The ground floor of the museum is fully accessible to those in wheel-chairs.
-Access to the first floor is limited, but information on exhibits is provided on the ground floor.
-A ramp is available to help with access to our garden.
+Access to the first floor is limited to only part of the museum, but information on exhibits is provided on the ground floor.
 The on-site toilet facilities are wheelchair accessible, and include a baby-changing area for parents.
 The museum has low doorways and beams throughout.
 Further information can be found in the museum’s Access Statement.

 The newly-enlarged museum is open every Wednesday through to Sunday from 12 noon – 4.30pm.
 Admission fees are £3 for adults and children are free.